-Pop quiz: What does a spiral jetty, a few sun tunnels and the Tree of Utah all have in common?
+Pop quiz: What do a spiral jetty, a few sun tunnels and the Tree of Utah all have in common?
 Answer: they're all land art formations found around Utah.
-Places where artists felt compelled to dig out little piece of the landscape and call it their own.
+Places where artists felt compelled to dig out a little piece of the landscape and call it their own.
 There's no way you were going to guess that, we're pretty sure.

 Artist Robert Smithson needed something productive to do.
 Thus, a giant art piece was born in 1970.
 The spiral's coil is 1,500 feet long and approximately 15 feet wide.
-The jetty disappears and reappears depending on lake water levels--drought years bring it out for all to see.
+The jetty disappears and reappears depending on lake water levels — drought years bring it out for all to see.
 It’s a bit of a trek to see it, but you’ll probably get the most Instagram likes you’ve ever had after you post a pic of this prehistoric landscape.

 Nancy Holt, an artist exploring the human perception of time and space, earth and sky (that’s deep stuff), built the Sun Tunnels in a remote valley in the Great Basin Desert, as a unique art project completed in 1976.
 The four tunnels are concrete tubes, 9-ft high and 18-ft long, and are laid out in an X shape, each drilled with holes to pattern the constellations of Draco, Perseus, Columbia, and Capricorn.
 Holt has said her tunnels bring the sky down to earth, with the dazzling effect of light bouncing through the tubes.
 It’s kind of a trippy experience.
 And, if that’s not enough, two of the tunnels align with the setting and rising sun during the summer solstice, and two line up during the winter solstice.
 She thought of everything.

 Bonneville Salt Flats, along I-80 west of Salt Lake City